Graphic Design Lessons - Composition Techniques 9

 Welding is another technique used for building structures.
 'Welding' in graphic design, as illustrated in our visual equation above, is when you take two or more images and combine them to create a single form.
 Due to their combined nature, 'welded' images often suggest conceptual ideas with layers of meaning.

-Building a Concept
+Constructing a Concept

 When developing a logo you are trying to build up a strong concept that communicates information on various levels.
 In order to build up a concept around our image we have added the title 'Refrigeration Plant' to create a logo idea for a cold storage company.